brave/brave-core/tools/perf/updating_test_profiles.md

 ## Step 1: CI builds

 * To generate an updated profile, launch the job it with `EXTRA_ARGS` = `--mode update_profile`.
-* Chromium and Brave uses different profiles, so two builds for each platforms win/mac-arm64/android should be launched (6 builds in total).
+* Chromium and Brave use different profiles, so two builds for each platforms win/mac-arm64/android should be launched (6 builds in total).
 For details, check the configurations in  `configs/ci/`.
 * For CI URLS check [README.md](./README.md)

 ## Step 2: Upload to GCS